Valencia, California: State and federal representation

-In the United States House of Representatives, Valencia (and nearly all of the Santa Clarita Valley) is in California's 27th Congressional District, represented by Mike Garcia (R).
+In the United States House of Representatives, Valencia and the entire Santa Clarita Valley is in California's 27th congressional district, represented by George T. Whitesides (D).

 Law enforcement

 The California Highway Patrol is responsible for patrolling public streets.
 The Los Angeles County Sheriff's Department serves the unincorporated Santa Clarita Valley communities together with the city of Santa Clarita which contracts for law enforcement.